2023 Most Popular Communication & Journalism Doctor's Degree Schools in the New England Region

 The colleges and universities below are the most popular for communication and journalism majors pursuing a doctor's degree.

 Our 2023 rankings named Massachusetts Institute of Technology the most popular school in the New England Region for communication and journalism students working on their doctor’s degree.
-Located in the midsize city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of Cambridge, MIT is a private not-for-profit college with a large student population.

 About 35% of the students majoring in communication and journalism at the school are women while 65% are male.

-Read full report on Communication & Journalism at Massachusetts Institute of Technology
+Full Communication & Journalism at Massachusetts Institute of Technology Report

 Of the 8 students majoring in communication and journalism at UMass Amherst, 63% are male and 38% are female.

-A rank of #4 on this year’s list means Brown University is a great place for communication and journalism students working on their doctor’s degree.
-Located in the medium-sized city of Providence, Brown is a private not-for-profit school with a large student population.
+Out of the 5 schools in the New England Region that were part of this year’s ranking, Brown University landed the # 4 spot on the list.
+Located in the city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Full Communication & Journalism at Brown University Report